 The Naval Facilities Engineering Systems Command (NAVFAC) Washington workforce consists of over 1,300 civilian, military, and contract support personnel that provide a full range of facilities engineering products and services, with expertise in acquisition, base development, public works, design and construction, environmental, and real estate.
-NAVFAC Washington serves its clients through offices at Annapolis, Bethesda, Dahlgren, Indian Head, Patuxent River, Quantico, Thurmont, and the Washington Navy Yard.
+NAVFAC Washington serves its supported commanders through offices at Annapolis, Bethesda, Dahlgren, Indian Head, Patuxent River, Quantico, Thurmont, and the Washington Navy Yard.

 The command’s diverse supported commanders includes 11 major claimants, 23 naval activities, 18 Department of Defense supported commanders, including the U.S. Marine Corps, U.S. Air Force and Defense Intelligence Agency.
 Several unique functions are also resident in the command: the Special Programs Office of The White House Military Office, and residential support for the Vice President of the United States.
 The NAVFAC Washington Commanding Officer (CO) serves a dual role, reporting to NAVFAC Atlantic as Commanding Officer, and to Commandant, Naval District Washington as the Regional Engineer.